mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-This capability states that the repository at `wss://repository.example.com:4343/` will accept mPlane result messages matching the specified schema, without any limitations on time.
-Note that this schema matches that of the export capability provided by the probe:
+This Capability states that the repository at `wss://repository.example.com:4343/` will accept mPlane Result messages matching the specified schema, without any limitations on time.
+Note that this schema matches that of the export Capability provided by the probe:

 ~~~~~~~~~~
 {